WheteThunger/VehicleDeployedLocks/README.md

 ### All locks

-- `vehicledeployedlocks.codelock.masterkey` -- Allows the player to open any lock managed by this plugin, useful for allowing admins access to locked vehicles.
+- `vehicledeployedlocks.masterkey` -- Allows the player to open any lock managed by this plugin, useful for allowing admins access to locked vehicles.

 ### Code Locks